-SCOPE partnered with SocialCops to make its baseline data collection faster, easier, and more effective.
-Its YPs use Collect, our mobile data collection app, to collect data on low-cost Android phones.
+SCOPE partnered with us to make its baseline data collection faster, easier, and more effective.
+Its YPs used Collect, our mobile data collection app, to collect data on low-cost Android phones.
 Collect drastically reduced human error by eliminating data entry operators, saved time that would have been spent transporting reams of paper data back to headquarters, and ensured high-quality data.

 Our simple web dashboard made creating a form as easy as writing an email.
-Build questions and add validations and skip logic in no time.
+Admins could build a custom survey in no time.

 Layers of skip logic made each form quicker and easier.
-You can link together multiple questions, or even link entire forms.
+Admins can choose to link together multiple questions, or even link entire forms.

 With only 6 months to run and analyze their survey, SCOPE had little time for training.
 Features like local language capability and an intuitive UI/UX made learning Collect a breeze.